emaanr/notes/Coursework/Computer Systems/Coursenotes/Williams/1-P/L-P6/README.md

 ## UNIX Design Philosophy

 - Have unified interface to all "kernel abstract objects/things" .
-  - Called Files, which can be anything, and uses File Descriptors as a user-space handle.
+  - Called "Files", which can be anything, and uses "File Descriptors" as a user-space handle.
 - Programs are small but can accomplish many things (many use cases) or sometimes only have one use (like `echo`).

 ### `open`